yensubldg/prefix-class-vscode/README.md

 ## Features

-- Adds a prefix to all class names in your HTML or JSX files
+- Adds a prefix to all class names in your HTML or JSX files.
-- Supports customization of the prefix
-- Can be applied to a single file or the entire workspace

 ## Installation

 You can install this extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Yensubldg.prefixclass).

-Alternatively, you can install it by following these steps:

-1. Clone the repository to your local machine.
-2. Open VSCode and navigate to the extensions tab.
-3. Click the "..." icon to open the context menu.
-4. Select "Install from VSIX" and navigate to the location where you cloned the repository.
-5. Select the `.vsix` file and click "Install".

 ## Usage